FunnelRAG: A Coarse-to-Fine Progressive Retrieval Paradigm for RAG: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) prevails in Large Language Models.
 It mainly consists of \textit{retrieval} and \textit{generation}.
-The retrieval modules (\textit{a.k.a.} retrievers) aim to find useful information used to facilitate generation modules (\textit{a.k.a.} generators).
+The retrieval modules (\textit{a.k.a.} retrievers) aim to find useful information used to facilitate the generation modules (\textit{a.k.a.} generators).
 As such, generators' performance largely depends on the effectiveness and efficiency of retrievers.
-However, the retrieval paradigm that we design and use remains flat, which treats the retrieval procedures as a one-off deal with constant granularity.
+However, the widely used retrieval paradigm remains flat.
+It treats retrieval procedures as a one-off deal with constant granularity.
 Despite effectiveness, we argue that they suffer from two limitations: (1) \textbf{flat retrieval} exerts a significant burden on one retriever; (2) \textbf{constant granularity} limits the ceiling of retrieval performance.
 In this work, we propose a progressive retrieval paradigm with coarse-to-fine granularity for RAG, termed \textsc{FunnelRAG}, so as to balance effectiveness and efficiency.
 Specifically, \textsc{FunnelRAG} establishes a progressive retrieval pipeline by collaborating coarse-to-fine granularity, large-to-small quantity, and low-to-high capacity, which can relieve the burden on one retriever and also promote the ceiling of retrieval performance.
-Extensive experiments manifest that \textsc{FunnelRAG} achieves comparable retrieval performance while the time overhead is reduced by nearly 40 percent\footnote{Code will be released upon publication.}.
+Extensive experiments manifest that \textsc{FunnelRAG} achieves comparable retrieval performance while the time overhead is reduced by nearly 40 percent.